JustusAdam/justusadam.github.io/_drafts/a-flawed-argument.md

 > For example, I know my wife loves me because I know her, I know her heart, I know her character, and because I trust her.
 > "Your knowledge of her is less about physical certainty," Ms. Harder wrote to me, "and more about a well-placed confidence in who she is (a faith in her that is qualitatively different, and far more personal and holistic, than intellectual certainty)."

-I shall skip the bible talk and go straight to the intersing part, the marital relationship.
+I shall skip the bible talk and go straight to the interesting part, the marital relationship.
 He says he **knows** her, **knows** her heart and **knows** her character.
 How does he **know** those things.
 I'd venture to guess she has repeatedly through action and conversation shown herself, her intentions, her character and so on.